d-pamneja/IPL2023_PowerPlay_Linear_Regression_Project/README.md

 1. We can also use the voting regressor as well.
 However, since stacking has a lower MAE in train data set and the error on test dataset is marginally high than voting regressor, we will go for that.

-2. Kindly note that either of the two models i.e. Voting and Stacking Regressor could be the ideal model.
+2. Kindly note that either of the two models i.e. Voting and Stacking Regressor could be the ideal model as per my analysis.

 ## Final Test Error
 The final test error (MAE) is : **8.579578436102235**.